Legal Language Services ranks Virginia as a state with moderately regulated legal interpreting requirements.

 Virginia does not require certified interpreters for any legal proceeding, but all courts are encouraged to utilize certified interpreters first.
 However, the judge is the final arbiter of every interpreter’s qualifications.

-In addition to Spanish, Virginia offers certification in five other languages:
+Virginia offers certification in six languages:

 According to a recent American Community Survey, approximately 14.13% of the Virginia population speaks a language other than English.